hello

 NB: In reality, if we’re running these programmes on UCC’s HPC cluster, we will have to change the format for these commands to work with a HPC management programme called SLURM.
 We’ll cover this later, but for the moment any SLURM work will go into a drop-down box like the one below - ignore these for now.

-Because we used mamba to install our programmes above into the mgx environment, we need to “activate” the mgx environment before use or the computer will think the programmes are not installed.
+Last thing - because we used mamba to install our programmes above into the mgx environment, we need to “activate” the mgx environment before use or the computer will think the programmes are not installed.

 mamba activate mgx